 - If days at the top of the file are 12 or less, Movebank cannot tell months from days and might map them incorrectly.

 - If you do not have a separator between hours and minutes (HHmm instead of HH:mm), Movebank cannot know whether the value "923" means "09:23" or "92:30", and thus values under 1000 might be imported incorrectly.

 To edit the mapping, select the Timestamp column header to re-open the import options.

-Tag and animal identifiers can be added by importing event data (described here) or by adding reference data through the Deployment Manager or by importing a reference data file.
+Tag and animal identifiers can be added by importing event data (described here), or by adding reference data through the Deployment Manager or import of a separate reference data file.
 The latter option can be especially helpful if you have many data files or complicated deployments.
 If you map both tag and animal IDs to the event data file, Movebank will attempt to create deployments based on the tag-animal-timestamp combinations in your file.
-To provide the animal and deployment information separately, map only the tag ID in this step.
+To provide the animal and deployment information in a separate step, map only the tag ID in this step.